jayzes/cucumber-api-steps/README.md

     When I authenticate as the user "joe" with the password "password123" And I send a GET request to "/api/tweets"
     Then the response status should be "200"

-  Scenario: Digest authentication
-    When I digest-authenticate as the user "joe" with the password "password123" And I send a GET request to "/api/tweets"
-    Then the response status should be "200"
 ```
 # Contributors
 * Jay Zeschin